waikato-llm/llm-dataset-converter/plugins/to-csv-pretrain.md

   -o OUTPUT, --output OUTPUT
-                        Path of the CSV file to write (directory when processing multiple files) (default: None) --col_content COL     The name of the column for the content (default: content)
+                        Path of the CSV file to write (directory when processing multiple files) (default: None) --col_content COL     The name of the column for the content (default: None)
 ```